Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 ### L2.
 Armory

-A [kobold underling](https://www.dndbeyond.com/monsters/kobold-underling) (see the stat block earlier in this adventure) sits at one of the tables as the characters approach this area, cleaning a pile of soiled tools and weapons with a rag as it curses under its breath in Draconic.
+A [kobold underling](https://www.dndbeyond.com/monsters/kobold-underling) (see the stat block earlier in this adventure) sits at one of the tables as the characters approach this area, cleaning a pile of soiled tools and weapons with a rag as it curses under its breath in [[Draconic]].
 If it receives any warning that intruders are coming (including hearing the characters fighting or talking in area L1), it might make a brief stand against them—or it might flee before they arrive, leaving its work behind.

 The north door into area L3 is locked.
 Roguun the [[duergar]] blacksmith ([area L14](https://www.dndbeyond.com/sources/egtw/adventures-in-[[wildemount]]-dangerous-designs#L14Smithy "area L14")) has the key, or the lock can be picked with a successful DC 18 Dexterity check using thieves’ tools.